hatfieldlibrary/dspace_migration_python/README.md

 ## Simple Archive Format (SAF) Output

 ### CONTENTdm Collections
-For CONTENTdm, each parent SAF directory contains subdirectories defined in the `CollectionConfig` for each collection.
+For CONTENTdm, each parent SAF directory contains subdirectories as defined in the `CollectionConfig`.
 (This step is not required for eXist-db collections.)
 For CONTENTdm, the `CollectionConfig` can also be used to exclude specific collections from compound object processing.